simonlast/stationary/Readme.md

 `/edit/about.html`

 Type in the code editor.
 When you're in an html page, you'll see a live preview on the right.

+## Details

+All of the code that runs the editor is bootstrapped, and thus editable within the editor itself.

+Take a look at `/edit/main.js`.
+This is the starting point for the application.

+Documentation for how to use the bootstrapping mechanism is available in `/edit/docs.txt`